aptech/docs/docs/CR-maxc.rst

     :param x: data
     :type x: NxK matrix or sparse matrix

-    :return y: containing the largest element in each column of x.
+    :return y: contains the largest element in each column of x.

     :rtype y: Kx1 matrix